-Some composite samples were analyzed for PCBs, PBDEs, and the legacy pesticides (chlordanes, DDTs, dieldrin, and toxaphene).
+Channel Catfish samples were analyzed for PCBs, PBDEs, and the legacy pesticides (chlordanes, DDTs, dieldrin, and toxaphene).
 Pesticides, PBDEs and PCBs were analyzed by gas chromatography at the CDFW Water Pollution Control Laboratory.
 For chlordanes, DDTs, PCBs, and PBDEs, each of the concentrations presented was the sum of the detected parent compound, congeners, or metabolites, where applicable.
-Since the MDLs or RLs were relatively low (≤ 5 ppb), individual congeners or metabolites with concentrations reported as non-detects were assumed to be zero.
+Since the MDLs or RLs were relatively low at \leq 5 ppb (except for the three composite samples of Channel Catfish analyzed for toxaphene which were reported at 20 ppb), individual congeners or metabolites with concentrations reported as non-detects were assumed to be zero.
 This is a standard method of handling non-detect values for PCBs and other chemicals with multiple congeners or metabolites in a given sample when detection levels are adequate (US EPA, 2000a).
-Table 3 shows the averages and ranges for total length, as well as PCB concentrations in each fish species.
-Concentrations of chlordanes, dieldrin, DDTs, PBDEs, and toxaphene were not sufficiently high to alter consumption advice and are not shown.